Carl Garner Federal Lands Cleanup Day – Sep. 12, 2026

 Carl Garner Federal Lands Cleanup Day FAQs

-How many acres of federal land are there in the United States?
+How much federal land is there in the U.S.?

 How to Observe Carl Garner Federal Lands Cleanup Day